Step 1: File a 2016-2017 Free Application for Federal Student Aid (FAFSA)

 - To reduce possible mistakes and streamline the financial aid application process, students and parents may be eligible to use the Internal Revenue Service Data Retrieval process.
 This means when you fill out your FAFSA you may be eligible to automatically transfer your federal tax information directly from the IRS into your FAFSA!
 To use this feature, we strongly encourage you and your parents to file your federal tax returns as early as possible before completing the FAFSA.

-Please Note the IRS Data Retrieval Tool is currently unavailable:
+Please note the IRS Data Retrieval Tool is unavailable:

-The Internal Revenue Service’s (IRS) Data Retrieval Tool (DRT), which allows students and parents applying for financial aid to import tax information directly into their FAFSA is currently nonfunctional.
-The IRS and the Department of Education (ED) are working to resolve the situation, but the tool will be down for several weeks.
+The Internal Revenue Service’s (IRS) Data Retrieval Tool (DRT), which allows students and parents applying for financial aid to import tax information directly into their FAFSA will be offline until the start of the next FAFSA season, which starts in October.

 If you were required to update your FAFSA by using the IRS Data Retrieval Tool, you may satisfy this requirement by submitting a copy of 2015 Federal Tax Return Transcript.
 The 2015 Federal Tax Return Transcript may be obtained by going online to www.irs.gov and following the “Get a Transcript” link in the Tools section.
 You may either select “Get a Transcript by MAIL” or “Get Transcript ONLINE.”
 Requirements for using either service are indicated below each link.